jbbacon/GIRF_PE_Python/README.md

 pixi run get-girf --data_path /path/to/data --direction x
 ```
 Other tags to adjust the plotting, B0 or self term of the GIRF, file saving, the start point and end point of the data.

+---

+#Example Data

+Example processed data from a 3T Siemens Prisma scanner and a Siemens Magnetom 7T Plus can be found here: https://zenodo.org/records/15352984.